jayasurya2116/Creating-Redshift-using-Terraform/README.md

 Redshift is expensive to run, so I created this GitHub with the sole intention of having a handy way to create and destroy a terraform cluster.

 Step 1:
-We will use the following Terraform snippet to create a Redshift cluster.
+We will use the Terraform snippet to create a Redshift cluster.
 We will also hold our newly created Redshift secrets inside of SecretsManager so we can access the cluster later.

 file name: main.tf